bbc/audio-orchestration/packages/template/Readme.md

 # Audio orchestration template

 This project is a user interface template built with the [@bbc/audio-orchestration-core library](../core) library.
-It is used as a starting point for developing additional features.
+It is a starting point for developing additional features.

-[Audio Orchestrator](https://www.bbc.co.uk/makerbox/tools/audio-orchestrator) also uses this template by default for its preview and export function, and can be configured to use a custom build of the template.
+This template is also used by [Audio Orchestrator](https://www.bbc.co.uk/makerbox/tools/audio-orchestrator) to preview and export a prototype application.
+The [documentation](https://bbc.github.io/bbcat-orchestration-docs/custom-template) explains how to use a custom build of this template.

-As discussed in the top level Readme file, Audio Orchestrator is used to combine this code with the audio and metadata files for a specific experience.
+Audio Orchestrator is used to combine this template with encoded audio and metadata files.

 ## Usage